-A copy of this section is available for download: Section 7 PDF
+A copy of this section is available for download: This section is currently under development.

 1. Section 6 of the Academic Quality Handbook should be read in conjunction with the Regulations for Research Master’s and Doctoral Degrees and the Regulations for the Submission and Examination of Research Degree Theses which can be found online: https://www.aber.ac.uk/en/academic-registry/handbook/regulations/#regulations

 2. In all sections of this chapter, the term ‘External Examiners’ refers to External Examiners for research degrees.

 1. On admission, each postgraduate research student is referred to the Code of Practice for Research Postgraduates on the Graduate School website which sets out in detail, amongst other things, the respective roles of the student and supervisor.

 2. Further guidance on the induction of research students, and the University’s Researcher Development Programme, can also be found on the Graduate School webpages.

 1. It is the University’s policy that each student will have a minimum of one main supervisor, who will be part of a supervisory team.
 At least two members of staff must be involved in the supervision of each research student.
 Further guidance on joint supervision, the criteria for appointing supervisors, the responsibilities of the main and second supervisor, and the normal supervisory load, are provided in section 4 of the Handbook for Supervisors of Research Degrees, which is available online and from the Graduate School.

 2. Training for supervisors is provided on a regular basis by the Graduate School, via the Centre for the Development of Staff and Academic Practice.